wmo-im/wis2box-training/documentation/docs/practical-sessions/automating-data-ingestion.en.md

 ---
-title: Data ingest and monitoring
+title: Automating data ingestion
 ---

-# Data ingest and monitoring
+# Automating data ingestion

 !!! abstract "Learning outcomes"

     By the end of this practical session, you will be able to:

-    - trigger different wis2box data pipelines using different file types
+    - ingest data into wis2box using a script using the MinIO Python client
-    - monitor the status of your data ingest and publishing
+    - ingest data into wis2box using the wis2box-ftp service

 ## Introduction